clair-gutierrez/sitetack/README.md

 ## Requirements
 Sitetack is available as a free webtool at: sitetack.net

+For code for dataset generation, model training, and test set analysis see the train folder along with instructions for building your own model.

-Docker and Docker Compose are required to run Sitetack docker images.
+For the local tool, Docker and Docker Compose are required to run Sitetack docker images.
 See Docker's documentation for installation instructions.

 ## Installation and Setup via Docker
 To set up SiteTACK using Docker Compose, follow these steps: